Grid

 How this works:

-• Column classes indicate the number of tracks you’d like to use out of the possible 12 per row.
-So, if you want three equal-width columns across .grid-12, you can use .col-4.
+are columns even without special classes.
+Their width is one track by default.
+This is how the grid layout behaves. - Column classes indicate the number of tracks you’d like to use out of the possible 12 per row.
+So, if you want three equal-width columns across

-• To make the grid responsive, there are five grid breakpoints, one for each responsive breakpoint: all breakpoints (extra small), small, medium, large, and extra large.
+on it. - To make the grid responsive, there are five grid breakpoints, one for each responsive breakpoint: all breakpoints (extra small), small, medium, large, and extra large.

 Grid options